aredotna/building/_posts/2017-04-10-propaganda-of-the-meme.markdown

 author: "Francis Tseng"
 ---

-Parallel to the 2016 United States election ran a conflict that mainstream media largely overlooked, until it surfaced in the [form of criticism of the Pepe meme](https://www.hillaryclinton.com/feed/donald-trump-pepe-the-frog-and-white-supremacists-an-explainer/) and its association with the increasingly brazen and visible "alt-right".
+Parallel to the 2016 United States election ran a conflict that mainstream media largely overlooked, until it surfaced in the [form of criticism of the Pepe meme](https://www.hillaryclinton.com/feed/donald-trump-pepe-the-frog-and-white-supremacists-an-explainer/) and its association with the increasingly brazen and visible "alt-right."
 However, this was only a glimpse into the "Great Meme War"—organized on Reddit and 4Chan but waged on Twitter and Facebook—which linked an ideological conflict expressed through memes to an exceptionally contentious U.S. presidential election.
-After Trump's victory, many participants in the "war" celebrated their success at "electing a meme".
+After Trump's victory, many participants in the "war" celebrated their success at "electing a meme."

 Memes are credited with an increasingly important role as a potent form of political propaganda, both solidifying in-group ideological identity and disseminating ideas in forms that are often disarming in their unexpectedness or humor.
-The alt-right is especially effective at using memes—exploiting liberal impulses of "virtue signaling", and piggybacking onto the currents of social media outrage culture—though there is also a burgeoning scene of communist and other anti-capitalist/leftist memes in communities such as [r/FULLCOMMUNISM](https://www.reddit.com/r/FULLCOMMUNISM/).
+The alt-right is especially effective at using memes—exploiting liberal impulses of "virtue signaling," and piggybacking onto the currents of social media outrage culture—though there is also a burgeoning scene of communist and other anti-capitalist/leftist memes in communities such as [r/FULLCOMMUNISM](https://www.reddit.com/r/FULLCOMMUNISM/).

 ![](https://d2w9rnfcy7mm78.cloudfront.net/833777/large_f39e39b4a3975b6bc6c7cecf583f0a7a.png)